kjentmann/whatsApp/README.md

 - Save messages locally instead of downloading every time.
 - Add a message broadcast in the pushserivce and a reviever in messageactivity to connect the service to the activity
 - Remove the timer from messageactivity, and change onResume() to fetch new messages, only then and on send it is needed.
+- Implement remove notification when conversation is open